 The American College of Rheumatology, Spondylitis Association of America, and Spondylitis Research and Treatment Network collaborated to develop treatment guidelines in 2015.25 These guidelines encompass the spectrum of both pharmacologic and non-pharmacologic treatments.
 Separately, in 2015, members of an AS special interest group in Australia developed the first comprehensive exercise recommendations for AS patients.26 These recommendations are extrapolated for all SpAs and are incorporated below.

-While the exact benefit of exercise to SpAs remains to be appraised, exercise should be a part of the non-pharmacologic treatment approach.23,25,27 SpA patients should strive for a life-long exercise program.
+Exercise should be a part of the non-pharmacologic treatment approach.23,25,27 Exercise programs have been shown to improve function, reduce pain, and reduce global patient assessment of disease activity when compared to no intervention.37 Exergames which are games based on a virtual avatar’s body movement and ultrasound therapy have been shown to increase physical activity and decrease pain scores in patients with AS.38,39 SpA patients should strive for a life-long exercise program.
 In general, exercises prescriptions best focus on low impact exercises.
 Pilates, Tai Chi and certain forms of yoga may be beneficial and may be done in a group setting.
 Patients wishing to engage in more aggressive types of activities should be assessed on a case by case basis.
 Careful consideration needs to be given before permitting high impact exercise or physical activity such as martial arts or theme park rides.
 High velocity or strongly resistance exercises place a lot of pressure on joints.
-Exercises which place excessive challenges to balance, postural stability or cardiopulmonary function may need to be toned down.
+Exercises which place excessive challenges to balance, postural stability or cardiopulmonary function may need to be modified.
 Excessive spinal or peripheral joint mobility where there are ankyloses are to be avoided.26 Bony change, balance, mobility, osteoporosis, and cardiopulmonary status should be taken into consideration while writing an exercise prescription.

 The prescription should cater to maintaining posture, flexibility and strengthening the core and cardiopulmonary system.27 After a complete musculoskeletal assessment, an exercise prescription may address specific muscle groups to correct posture.
 For example, in patients with excessive cervical kyphosis the cervical flexors are stretched while the cervical extensors are strengthened.27

 Occupational and physical therapy play an important role in the multi-modal approach to care.
-Occupation therapists may survey home dwellings and work-places to make recommendations for adaptive equipment and ergonomic modifications.
-Both occupation and physical therapy are useful in treating enthesitis with modalities and custom-made orthotics.
+Occupational therapists may survey home dwellings and work-places to make recommendations for adaptive equipment and ergonomic modifications.
+Both occupational and physical therapy are useful in treating enthesitis with modalities and custom-made orthotics.
 For Achilles tendonitis and plantar fasciitis, custom-made insoles may be ordered.
-Night time resting splints may be used for tendonitis and tenosynovitis of the hands, wrists, ankles and feet to help prevent joint contractures.
+Nighttime resting splints may be used for tendonitis and tenosynovitis of the hands, wrists, ankles and feet to help prevent joint contractures.
 Physical and occupational therapists may help with active and passive range of motion of the joints and more importantly educate patients on doing this at home.

 Pharmacologic options for SpAs are non-steroidal anti-inflammatory drugs (NSAIDs), glucocorticoid injections, and tumor necrosis factor (TNF) inhibitors.
-NSAIDs are the first line pharmacologic agents in treating SpAs, and may have disease modifying activity and reduce radiographic spinal progression of the disease.
-They should be prescribed scheduled.25,28, A good response to NSAIDs strongly supports the diagnosis of a spondyloarthropathy and is actually a part of the classification criteria for SpA.28 Long term use of glucocorticoids is not recommended; however, short-term glucocorticoids with rapidly tapering doses may be considered in severe arthritic flares.
+NSAIDs are the first line pharmacologic agents in treating SpAs and may have disease modifying activity and reduce radiographic spinal progression of the disease.
+They should be prescribed scheduled.25,28, A good response to NSAIDs strongly supports the diagnosis of a spondyloarthritides and is actually a part of the classification criteria for SpA.28 Long term use of glucocorticoids is not recommended; however, short-term glucocorticoids with rapidly tapering doses may be considered in severe arthritic flares.
 Glucocorticoid injections are beneficial for entheses and inflamed joints, but peri-tendon injections to the Achilles, patellar, or quadriceps should be avoided.
-Topical glucocorticoids may be prescribed for prompt home use in the event of acute iritis.23,25 Traditional disease modifying antirheumatic agents (DMARDs) such as methotrexate should be avoided due to lack of evidence in their favor.
-Tumor necrosis factor (TNF) α blockers, in contrast, have shown significant benefit in the treatment of AS and SpAs.
-All manifestations of disease including synovitis, joint inflammation, enthesitis, dactylitis, axial disease, and skin and nail changes respond to TNF blockers.
+Topical glucocorticoids may be prescribed for prompt home use in the event of acute iritis.23,25 There is currently insufficient evidence to support any benefit of methotrextate in the treatment of PA or AS.
+While low dose methotrexate has been shown to improve symptoms of psoriatic arthritis in patients with active psoriatic arthritis at 6 months, it does not have any significant benefit on objective measures of synovitis including ESR, CRP, and number of tender or swollen joints40.
+Similarly, multiple studies have demonstrated conflicting results regarding the efficacy of methotrexate on patients with active AS.41,42,43 Tumor necrosis factor (TNF) α blockers, in contrast, have shown significant benefit in the treatment of AS and SpAs.
+All manifestations of disease including synovitis, joint inflammation, enthesitis, dactylitis, axial disease, and skin and nail changes respond to TNF- α blockers.
 They are recommended for patients with insufficient response to NSAIDs.
 22,25

 Coordination of care